 Tilling in the spring kills the majority of overwintered beetles, while tilling later in the season destroys larvae and cleans up the garden before fall, interrupting the adults’ overwintering patterns.

-Though tilling may help with immediate management, its long-term benefits may not be as effective as other cultural management methods – especially if you subscribe to no-till methods and believe in promoting a healthy microbial ecosystem.
+Though tilling may help with immediate management, its long-term benefits may not be as effective as other cultural management methods – especially if you subscribe to no-till methods and believe in promoting a healthy microbial ecosystem and applying helpful soil microbes.
 I am personally of this camp.
 You can read more about the benefits of a no-till garden here.

 A trap crop acts as a decoy for the main crop.
 Plant your trap crop before your main crop so that the insects are attracted to your trap crop first.
 Sacrificial, but usually effective!